Virsmas︱Transition

 Photos taken by Augustinas Žukovas

 I hold the corner of a blanket in my palm.
 One of those passed down through generations, stored in closets of homes and summer cottages.
-It protects, hides, wraps, and quietly carries a narrative of hidden histories.
+It protects, hides, wraps, and quietly carries a narrative of hidden stories.
 I stroke it, touch it it is soft, slightly prickly thread.
-One lies spread out, another at the end of the bed in case of a cold night.
 When wrapped around the body, it presses gently.
 I touch paper, caress it with my hands, until, warmed and softened, it becomes a fragment of a blanket.

 In January 2024, in a second-hand shop in Helsinki, I found a bag with 383 carefully preserved candy wrappers.
 Someone collected them patiently and with care, perhaps thinking they might be useful someday.
 I keep that thought.
 Almost two years later, the refolded wrappers become a rustling collection resembling shimmering insect specimens.